demisto/content/Packs/EDL/Integrations/EDL/README.md

 Memory issue can happen in CSV / JSON format over 150,000 if all fields are selected.

 #### In terms of times
-10,000 indicators can take 10 - 20 seconds
+* 10,000 indicators can take 10 - 20 seconds.
-100,000 indicators can take 1 - 3 minutes
+* 100,000 indicators can take 1 - 3 minutes.
-1,000,000: takes over half an hour
+* 1,000,000 indicators can takes over half an hour.
-In 5 minutes (the default timeout of the integration) it does export between 200,000 - 400,000[[]] depending on the load on the server. the existing indicators in the server, and the query.
+In 5 minutes (the default timeout of the integration) the integration can export between 200,000 to 400,000 indicators, depending on the load of the server, the existing indicators in the server, and the query used.
-For more than that need to set *NGINX Read Timeout*
+The *NGINX Read Timeout* can be set to increase the timeout.